danieldkim/charlotte/README.md

-* requestId - the id of the current request. you don't need to worry about what this is or how to get it -- charlotte provides it to you through the `requestId` helper in the template API. just interpolate the value into the template and pass it to the ready() method.
+* requestId - the id of the current request. you don't need to worry about what this is or how to get it -- charlotte provides it to you through the `requestId` helper in the template API. just interpolate the value into the template and pass it to the ready() method (be sure to use the unescaped form of interpolation).

 * your handler.

 Charlotte provides two things to your handler function.